 4.2 Within the constraints of its geographic dispersion and financial circumstances the University will consider ways of enhancing the career prospects of its Professional Staff through job rotation and lateral transfer which will be implemented in appropriate areas as opportunities arise.

 Requests to redesign positions must be submitted by nominated supervisors to the appropriate delegated officer for approval.
-Information on who are delegated officers for job redesign is available in the relevant University Delegations.
+Information on who are delegated officers for job redesign is available in the Delegations of Authority Policy and Register.

 7. Further Assistance